hiranthaR/university/1 st year/1st sem/SCS1201 Data Structures & Algorithms I/parenthesis/README.md

 ## Balanced Parentheses ##

+> Implemented by using stack concept.

+* this must be true
 ```
 ([])
 ```

-* this must be true
+* this must be false
 ```
 ([)]
 ```

-* this must be false